univ-of-utah-marriott-library-apple/suid_scan/README.md

 A hash is like a digital fingerprint for a file.
 Hashes are often used by websites that offer downloads so you can tell whether the file has become corrupted during transfer; they post a hash with the file link, and then you can check the hash of the downloaded file to compare.
 Hash functions that generate hashes are designed to reduce the likelihood of hash collision (i.e. when two different files have the same hash), but this cannot be guaranteed and is a risk.

-The default hash function used by SUID scan is the SHA1 hash provided by `/usr/bin/openssl sha1`.
+The default hash function used by SUID Scan is the SHA1 hash provided by `/usr/bin/openssl sha1`.
 You may provide your own hash-generating command as an argument on the command line at invocation of the `suid_scan.py` script.
 Any argument are concatenated into one command for a hash-generator, which must take a file path as its final argument.

 For example, we use the hash provided by Radmind's fsdiff tool.
 For our invocation, we would do: